lrojas75/JSBootcamp/README.md

     }

 sort(cbFunction?):
-    // Organizes an array alphabetically by default.
+    Organizes an array alphabetically by default.

-    /* It can receive a callback function as a parameter to organize based on a specific criteria.
+    It can receive a callback function as a parameter to organize based on a specific criteria.
 The callback function receives two paramaters (ex: a,b) to compare them on each iteration. */

-    // Inside the callback function, 1 should be returned if a is more that b, -1  if a is less than b and 0 if they are equal. let fruits = ["Banana", "Orange", "Apple", "Mango"];
+    Inside the callback function, 1 should be returned if a is more that b, -1  if a is less than b and 0 if they are equal.

-    fruits.sort(),¡;
+    let fruits = ["Banana", "Orange", "Apple", "Mango"];
+    fruits.sort();
-    // Returns: Apple,Banana,Mango,Orange
+    Returns: Apple,Banana,Mango,Orange

 splice():
     To delete an item from an array: splice(index, num of elements to delete)